Australian Silky Terrier Breed Summary

-These doggies come from Australia and have since become a popular breed both in their native country as well as here in the UK as well!
+These dogs come from Australia and have since become a popular breed both in their native country as well as here in the UK!
 It's thought that they were probably created by crossing an Australian Terrier with a Yorkshire Terrier.

-Though they are classed as Toy dogs, they aren't just your average lap dog as they have HUGE amounts of stamina for their size.
+Though they are classed as Toy dogs, they're not just your average lap dog as they have HUGE amounts of stamina for their size.
 Additionally, they are very friendly and intelligent, which makes them fairly easy to train!